EU Settlement Scheme

 If you have settled status, you can spend up to 5 years in a row outside the UK without losing your status (4 years for Swiss citizens).

-If you have pre-settled status, you can spend up to 2 years in a row outside the UK without losing your status.
-However, you need to maintain your continuous residence in the UK if you wish to apply for Settled status in the future.
+If you have pre-settled status, you can spend up to 5 years in a row outside the UK without losing your status.
+Prior to 21 May 2024, you would automatically lose your pre-setted status if you spent 2 years in a row outside the UK.
+However, you need to maintain your continuous residence in the UK if you wish to apply for settled status in the future.

 Travelling through the UK border